-In this prophesied event, northern and central Israel are named as taking damage and casualties, although comparatively less than Damascus (Damascus loses the kingdom, but Israel only the fortress).
+In this prophesied event, northern Israel ("Ephraim" as opposed to the southern Kingdom of Judah) is named as taking damage and casualties, although comparatively less than Damascus (Damascus loses the kingdom, but Israel only the fortress).
 War is never completely one-sided.
 If Israel is prompted to attack Damascus, they will certainly suffer casualties in the process.
 Going further in the prophecy we can see that, as has usually been the case, Syria will not be acting alone against Israel:

 Isaiah 17:12-14 (HCSB) 12 Ah!
 The roar of many peoples—they roar like the roaring of the seas.
 The raging of the nations—they rage like the raging of mighty waters.
 14 In the evening—sudden terror!
 Before morning—it is gone!
 This is the fate of those who plunder us [Judah] and the lot of those who ravage us.